Titousensei/BluePacket/README.md

 ## Features

-- All BluePacket definitions are compiled into simple data structures (classes or structs) native to each language.
+- BluePacket definitions are compiled into simple data structures (classes or structs) native and idiomatic to each language.
 - Serialization and deserialization into binary is fast and compact.
 The binary representations can be further compacted using common compression algorithms, such as gzip.
 - BluePacket definitions are composed of common basic data types (byte, int, string, etc.), arrays, and enums.
-- BluePacket definitions are compiled into structs or classes source code for your language and are easy to read.
 - BluePacket definitions can contain comments that are carried over the generated source code in their native docstring format.
 - BluePackets can reference each other (even recursively) within their namespace.
-- Compiled BluePackets are native data structures and can be extended or sub-classed normally.

 ## Usage

-To use BluePacket you only need to add one library source file to your project.
+To use BluePacket you only need to add one library source file to your project, as well as one exporter for each language supported.
+The exporter script is in python 3.
-You compile BluePacket definitions separately for the languages you need and include them to your projects.
+You compile BluePacket definitions into source code separately for the languages you need, and include them to your projects.

 ## Example